kirizhu/Restaurants/README.md

 ### https://expo.io/@kirizhu/projects/Restaurants

-Scan the QR code to open the Restaurants app on your device.
+Scan the QR code with the Expo app to open the Restaurants app on your device.

 Future imporvements: